rda0/ansible-role-virtual/README.markdown

 ansible-role-virtual
 ====================

-Description
+Ansible role to deploy virtual hosts on a hypervisor.

+Hypervisors
 -----------

-Ansible role to deploy virtual machines on a `kvm` hypervisor.
+The following hypervisors are currently supported:

+- `kvm`: QEMU-KVM

 Playbook
 --------

-When including this role, disable facts gathering in the playbook:
+When including this role, disable facts gathering in the playbook.
+This is required because the virtual host (`inventory_hostname`) first needs to be created and/or started:

 ```yaml
 - hosts: my-host